ITSM Dashboard Metrics That Matter: The Second Reading Most JSM Teams Miss

 The next step is small.
 Open your current dashboard, pick the three greenest tiles, and write down the complement for each — the metric that tells you whether the green is earned.
 Then go check.
 If you get stuck on one because you can't name the complement, you've found the first thing to fix.

-Faizal Moidu has spent most of two decades around IT service management — building service desks, sitting in the QBRs where the dashboards get presented, and watching teams act on the first reading.
+Faizal Moidu has spent most of two decades helping organisations stand up service management — first inside the certification ladder, then in the trenches with JSM admins, ITSM consultants and CIOs.
 He writes about FitSM, ITSM and AI for view26.